A robust regression approach to synthetic control with interference: Acknowledgments

-Supplementary Material online includes regularity conditions and proof of the theoretical results, details for covariates adjustment, details about the circular block bootstrap method, additional simulations, and supporting information for the application.
+The Supplementary Material contains extensions on dynamic effects, regularity conditions and proofs for both the fixed-$N$ and large-$N$ results; details of the circular block bootstrap; additional simulations; and supporting information for the applications.